Sweden faces housing crunch despite government building plan

-STOCKHOLM, July 4 (Reuters) - It is one of Swedish centre-left Prime Minister Stefan Lofven's signature policies - building 700,000 homes in a decade to ease a shortage of dwellings that has business worried about attracting employees and policy makers fearing a property bubble.
+STOCKHOLM (Reuters) - It is one of Swedish center-left Prime Minister Stefan Lofven's signature policies - building 700,000 homes in a decade to ease a shortage of dwellings that has business worried about attracting employees and policy makers fearing a property bubble.

 But Lofven's plans may be pie in the sky, industry officials and analysts say.